By using this site, you agree to the Privacy Policy and Terms of Use.

 3. The groom must be at least 21 years old.

-4. Both parties must not be insane.
+4. Both parties must not be of unsound mind.

 5. Both parties must give valid consent to the marriage or else there will be an offence of abduction.